Explore

 - - Respect for altitude, storms, and long exposed mountain days

-- - Awareness that road and trail access do not remove burden
+- - Awareness that road and trail access do not remove seriousness

-- - Honest reading of weather, wildlife, and retreat options
+- - Respect for weather, wildlife, and distance from retreat

 - - Acceptance that familiar mountain infrastructure can still sit inside serious terrain